Why summer is the ideal time for your Mexican escapade

 May is the month when female sea turtles arrive at the beaches for nesting and laying their eggs, which hatch roughly 40 days later.
 If you’re up for a challenge, try joining a local rescue program that safeguards the eggs and releases baby sea turtles into the ocean.

 Or if you’re craving a more intense adrenaline rush, you could swim with giant whale sharks at Cancun or Isla Holbox.
 Summertime in Mexico also brings the ideal currents for polishing your surfing skills.

-Moreover, frequent spells of rain in central and southern Mexico turn these otherwise arid regions into abodes of lush greenery.
+Frequent spells of rain in central and southern Mexico turn these otherwise arid regions into abodes of lush greenery.
 Don’t be surprised if you find you feel tempted to pause every few minutes to soak in the scenery and capture it with your camera.

-Whether you’re a music lover or history buff, the local festivals in Mexico will enthrall you with their lively spirit.
+Whether you’re a music lover or a history buff, the local festivals in Mexico will enthrall you with their lively spirit.
 Some of the most famous festivals include Oaxaca de Juarez (held in July) and Guelaguetza.

 The good news is that you don’t need a negative RT-PCR report for traveling to Mexico.
 You just have to fill out a risk identification form at immigration on your arrival.
 Also, most resorts will have you sign a health declaration form.

 Keep in mind that you’ll need a negative RT-PCR test result taken 72 hours or less before your travel for return to the U.S.

 Mexico has developed a four-tiered traffic light system to implement COVID-19 restrictions.
 Tourist destinations are color-coded in four shades, namely red, orange, yellow, and green, with red denoting the highest level of restrictions.

 Popular destinations, such as Baja California Sur, Yucatan Peninsula, and Quintana Roo, have been marked orange.
 Mexico City and Veracruz are classified as yellow while Oaxaca is marked green.